 My Beat Rate Calculator Spreadsheet file for Excel, which you can purchase, not only shows the fundamental frequency of every pitch from 1 to 88 but it also shows the coincident partials and their beat rates, for just about every equally tempered interval that a piano tuner might ever want to listen to, when perfecting their tuning — fifths, fourths, major thirds, minor thirds, major sixths, minor 6ths, and 10ths (major third plus an octave).
 The beat rates for intervals that consist of an interval plus an octave can be easily determined by consulting the chart for the interval without the added octave.
 You can see the coincident partials and beat rates for each interval from one end of the piano to the other (covering more than eight 12-tone equally tempered octaves), not just for an octave of intervals in a "temperament octave." (scroll down a bit to see about getting a free sample).
 For example you will have 84 beat rates for 84 major thirds, progressing from A0-C1 to A7-C8, not just the 9 major thirds progressing from F3-A3 to C#4-F4.
 The chart will show you whether each interval is expanded or contracted.
 And if there is some interval that you want a chart of partials and beat rates for, that the spreadsheet file doesn't already have, I will add that on, at no extra charge.
 Here is how to purchase: scroll down.

-The spreadsheet has been confirmed to work with Excel 2003 and 2007, and in Windows XP and Windows 7.
+The spreadsheet has been confirmed to work with Excel 2003, 2007, and 2016, and in Windows XP, Windows 7, and Windows 10.
 The instruction sheet opens with Microsoft Word or Open Office.
 If you area unsure whether it will work with your operating system, download the free sample spreadsheet below.
 If the free sample works, the full spreadsheet will work.

 If you change the value of A49 (A4) from 440 hz to a lower or higher value, you will be able to see how all the fundamental pitches, and consequently all the coincident partials, and all their beat rates, will be changed — all 7 pages of changes (each interval has its own page).
 Each page has 73 to 85 intervals, 146 to 170 partials, and 73 to 85 beat rates — they are all re-calculated almost instantaneously.
 This could be useful if you want to tune an instrument to equal temperament, without first raising its pitch to standard pitch, that is, when doing a "pitch raise" on the piano, raising its pitch to standard pitch in steps, or if you want to tune a historic instrument that was designed to sound and work best at a lower pitch, such as A49 = 430 hz, instead of at the contemporary standard of A49 = 440 hz.

 Using Excel's Goal Seek feature, you can create a "what if" scenario: what if any pitch of any note, or any beat rate of any interval, anywhere on any page, were changed?
 Then, (1) what would the value of A4 have had to be, in order to get that pitch, or that beat rate, and (2) what would be all the fundamentals, partials, and beat rates, for every interval, given the new value of A?
-For example if you were to change the beat rate of the Major third, F3 to A3, from a beat rate of 6.929 hz to a beat rate of 7.0 hz, you would see the pitch of A4 change from 440 hz to 444.48 hz, and at the same time, you would see what every fundamental would be, and what every partial, and every beat rate of every interval, would be, given a reference tone of 444.48, instead of 440.
+For example if you were to change C52 from 523.252 to 528, what would A49 have to be, instead of 440 (the answer is roughly 444).
+And then you could see what every fundamental would be, and what every partial, and every beat rate of every interval, would be, given a reference tone of 444, instead of 440.
+Or for example if you were to change the beat rate of the Major third, F3 to A3, from a beat rate of 6.929 hz to a beat rate of 7.0 hz, you would see the pitch of A4 change from 440 hz to 444.48 hz, and at the same time, you would see what every fundamental would be, and what every partial, and every beat rate of every interval, would be, given a reference tone of 444.48, instead of 440.
 Almost instantaneously!
 Computers never cease to amaze me, doing even these simplest things that they do, like making and displaying hundreds of calculations in less than a second.

 Easy to use: The spreadsheet has been carefully planned so that it is easy to read and understand.
 All the Excel formulas can be made visible so that you can see how the fundamentals, partials, and beat rates are being calculated.
 Many of the variables are referred to by names, in addition to being referred to by their Excel row and column identifiers.
 This makes the formulas easier to understand.
 There are complete instructions, readable and writeable in Microsoft Word or Open Office.
 This means you can easily add your own notes to the instructions if you want.
 Scroll down a bit to see how to purchase.